 - Knees of your child should bend naturally at the edge of the seat

-- The shoulder belt should cross at the center of the shoulder and chest.
+- The shoulder belt should cross at the centre of the shoulder and chest.

 - And the lap belt should be low across the top of the thighs